Safer personal care products: Leadership requires equity

 Companies can champion the creation of safer products for women of color

 Setting a clear public agenda to reduce the chemical footprint of your products in a manner that explicitly considers equity will increase customer loyalty and mitigate reputational and financial risk in the eyes of investors and others.

 There are steps companies can take today to embed equity in their efforts to put safer products on the shelves:

-- Track product hot spots that are known to be sources of disproportionate exposures to harmful ingredients such as products marketed to teenage girls, and specific product categories (e.g., skin care products, hair care products, and fragrances).
+- Track product hotspots that are known to be sources of disproportionate exposures to harmful ingredients, such as products marketed to teenage girls and specific product categories (such as skin care products, hair care products and fragrances).
 Retailers should track brands that have high market share with women of color, including multicultural brands whose company missions are focused on products for women of color.

-- Demonstrate the positive impact your chemicals policy is having by publicly reporting every year how your product assortment, particularly products geared towards women of color, is getting safer, highlighting which toxic chemicals have been reduced and eliminated from specific products, and promoting in-store and online the safer products available to women of color.
+- Demonstrate the positive impact your chemicals policy is having by publicly reporting every year how your product assortment — particularly products geared toward women of color — is getting safer.
+Highlight which toxic chemicals have been reduced and eliminated from specific products, and promoting in-store and online the safer products available to women of color.